Skip Navigation

 2. All schools will implement this honor roll system that recognizes students for high academic achievement at the end of each marking period during the school year.
 Schools are required to recognize students for performance at two levels: Principal’s Honor Roll and Honor Roll.

-3. Students qualifying for each level of honor roll will be identified by the Department of Student Applications based on grades entered on student report cards in secondary schools.
+3. Students qualifying for each level of honor roll will be identified by the Department of Student Applications based on grades entered on student report cards in middle schools.
 The following criteria will be used to identify students at each level:

 1. Principal’s Honor Roll: Students with at least a 4.0 GPA.

-2. Honor Roll: Students with at least a 3.0 GPA or higher.
+2. Honor Roll: Students with at least a 3.0 GPA

 Progress Reports

-1. An interim progress report must be issued to all students at the middle of each quarter.
+1. 1.
+An interim progress report must be issued to all students at the middle of each quarter.
 Teachers may also issue additional interim progress reports to indicate a significant change in student attainment of learning outcomes or to encourage students to continue their satisfactory progress.
-Further, individual schools may decide to issue interim progress reports with even greater frequency on their own but not using the SchoolMAX system.
+Further, individual schools may decide to issue interim progress reports with even greater frequency on their own but not using the student information system.

 2. Teachers must notify parents in writing when their child is in danger of failing at any time during the grading period, even if the Interim Progress Report period established by the school system has passed.
 Additional communication should be provided to parents if a student receives more than one letter grade reduction between quarters.
 Students will receive the grade earned, regardless of notification.